Little Women (1978 miniseries): Part One

-Amy’s teacher strikes her hands with a ruler at school, prompting Marmee to pull her out for homeschooling.
-Excited, she goes and tells Jo, ecstatic that they can now do their own respective art together...but Jo doesn’t like to share her workspace.
+Amy's teacher strikes her hands with a ruler at school, prompting Marmee to pull her out for homeschooling.
+Excited, she goes and tells Jo, ecstatic that they can now do their own respective art together...but Jo doesn't like to share her workspace.
 Dismissively, with unwarranted harshness, she rejects Amy.
-To add insult to injury, when she and Meg go out with Laurie to the movies, Jo snappily tells Amy she isn’t allowed to come.
-Upset at being excluded and dismissed as a child, Amy lashes out and burns Jo’s writings.
-Jo finds out and swears never to forgive her, ignoring Marmee’s lesson on anger and forgiveness she proceeds to give Amy the cold-shoulder.
-Days later, Laurie and Jo are to go ice skating, desperately trying to get back in Jo’s good graces she runs after them but as they are further down the river when she finally catches up, she doesn’t hear Laurie’s warning to avoid certain areas where the ice is too thin and she falls through the ice.
-Feeling awful, after Amy’s rescue Jo vows to never lose her temper again.
+To add insult to injury, when she and Meg go out with Laurie to the theater, Jo snappily tells Amy she isn't allowed to come.
+Upset at being excluded and dismissed as a child, Amy lashes out and burns Jo's writings.
+Jo finds out and swears never to forgive her, ignoring Marmee's lesson on anger and forgiveness she proceeds to give Amy the cold-shoulder.
+Days later, Laurie and Jo are to go ice skating, desperately trying to get back in Jo's good graces she runs after them but as they are further down the river when she finally catches up, she doesn't hear Laurie's warning to avoid certain areas where the ice is too thin and she falls through the ice.
+Feeling awful, after Amy's rescue Jo vows to never lose her temper again.

 While submitting her stories to a newspaper, Jo finds Laurie and his grandfather in an argument after he catches him at a Pool Hall.
 Jo stays with Mr. Lawrence, and he divulges that his rigidness with Laurie is informed by his losing his daughter in the past.

 A telegram comes interrupting a nice picnic between the March sisters and Lawrences with news that Mr. March, their father, has taken ill.
-Mr. Brooke, who is interested in Meg’s hand in marriage resolves to accompany Marmee’s visit to Washington.
-Train tickets are expensive, and when Aunt March comes over to provide some money, she makes it sound like she isn’t going to help with the costs of travel—frustrated, Jo storms off and sells her hair to help pay for the ticket.
+Mr. Brooke, who is interested in Meg's hand in marriage resolves to accompany Marmee's visit to Washington.
+Train tickets are expensive, and when Aunt March comes over to provide some money, she makes it sound like she isn't going to help with the costs of travel—frustrated, Jo storms off and sells her hair to help pay for the ticket.

-While Marmee is in Washington, Beth falls ill after caring for their neighbor’s sick baby, who dies of scarlett fever.
+While Marmee is in Washington, Beth falls ill after caring for their neighbor's sick baby, who dies of scarlett fever.
 As Amy has never had scarlett fever, she is sent against her wishes to quarantine with Aunt March, Laurie promises her to keep her company.
-Beth’s condition worsens, and realizing that Meg and Jo are in over their heads, Laurie telegraphs Marmee.
+Beth's condition worsens, and realizing that Meg and Jo are in over their heads, Laurie telegraphs Marmee.
 When Marmee returns, their father is in tow, and Beth makes a miraculous recovery.
-Meanwhile, Mr. Brooke confesses his affections to Meg, who likes him but is unsure if she’s ready for marriage.
+Meanwhile, Mr. Brooke confesses his affections to Meg, who likes him but is unsure if she's ready for marriage.
 Her decision is solidified when Aunt March derides her for being involved with a poor man and threatens to never help her financially should she need it.
-Meg stands up to Aunt March, declaring she’d rather be poor and happy than rich and miserable, ultimately choosing to marry for love rather than money.
+Meg stands up to Aunt March, declaring she'd rather be poor and happy than rich and miserable, ultimately choosing to marry for love rather than money.